 |Admission||Free of charge, with unrestricted entry.|

 |Access||566 Miyakami, Yugawara-machi - Take the bus for Oku-Yugawara/Fudodaki from Yugawara Station, and get off at Ochiai-Bashi Bus Stop (about a 12-minute bus ride).|

 |Inquries||Yugawara Onsen Tourism Association Phone: 0465-64-1234|

-“Ashigari no Toi no Kochi ni izuru yu no yo nimo tayorani koro ga iwanakuni…” (She says, “The relationship between you and me will last just like the hot spring at Toi, Ashigara, but…”)
+“Ashigari no Toi no Kafuchi ni izuru yu no yonimo tayorani koroga iwanakuni…” (She says, “The relationship between you and me will last just like the hot spring at Toi, Ashigara, but…”)

-This poem is about the way onsen water wells out, and is the only waka about an onsen found in this collection of 4,500 poems.
-It is a poem about Yugawara Onsen known as “The Song of Toi, Ashigari.”
-The poem on this monument was calligraphied by Seiho Takeuchi, a master painter in Kyoto’s art world.
+This poem is about the way hot spring water wells out, and is the only one in the Manyoshu collection of 4,500 poems to describe a specific hot spring in such a manner.
+Referring to Yugawara Onsen, it is known as “The Song of Toi, Ashigari.”
+The poem on this monument was calligraphied by Seiho Takeuchi, a master painter in the art world of Kyoto.
 Mr. Takeuchi’s original work is exhibited at Yugawara Art Museum.

 2. The Monument of Doppo Kunikida

 Doppo Kunikida, a great writer in the Meiji era (1868-1912), often visited Yugawara and created works about it.
 “Yugawara-yuki” (“Visiting Yugawara”), in which the Yugawara of days past is portrayed, ends with this sentence: “When I visited the ravine in Yugawara, I felt as if I were pushing my way deep into the clouds.”
 After his death, this monument was built by people with connections to Yugawara.